 Believe it or not, nearly all of us are deficient in not just one nutrient, but a handful of essential nutrients.
 To give you an idea, over 70% of the U.S. population is deficient in magnesium, even though high amounts are in chocolate.
 Maybe it’s because we enjoy milk chocolate more than the good for us chocolate...chocolate with 80% or higher cacao.
 Below is an overview of some essential nutrients that are most commonly deficient in our bodies.

 B vitamins including vitamin B1, B2, B12, and Folate (also called B9)

-Other nutrients, often called conditional nutrients, are those that our body requires more of because of stress, poor glucose control, too much weight, spikes in our blood pressure, medications, and even exercise.
+Other nutrients, often called conditional nutrients, are those that our body requires more because of stress, poor glucose control, too much weight, spikes in our blood pressure, medications, and even exercise.
 These include antioxidant nutrients and amino acids, as well as some minerals and vitamins.

 But wait!
 Don't go off running to buy all these nutrients in supplements just yet because everyone’s needs are different.
 Even though we are 99% similar, how our body runs and operates is purely unique to every one of us.
 Some nutrients that are essential to one individual are not needed by someone else, and may even be harmful.

 Over the next few months, I will be doing a series of posts that will take a deeper dive into exploring each one of the commonly deficient nutrients.
 I’ll go over the role of the nutrient and what happens when we lack adequate amounts, as well as the foods and or supplements to help boost our levels.